Frequently asked questions about Newborn photography & Maternity photography

 When and where do my Newborn sessions take place and how long do they last?

-My Newborn sessions take place at my Studio in Hackney Wick, Monday-Fridays at 11am.
+My Newborn sessions take place at my Home Studio in North London, Monday-Fridays at 11am.
 My studio is all set-up for your session where i have lots of various props to create a variety of beautiful images for you.
-The session last between 3-4 hours, it’s all dependent on the individual baby.
+The session last about 3 hours, it’s all dependent on the individual baby.

 What do I need to bring with me to my newborn session?